 Plymouth Octopus Project (POP+) are also hosting Zoom sessions in both writing a funding bid and measuring social impact.
 These sessions are suitable for charities, community groups and social enterprises.

 Teignbridge CVS has an active Facebook page and are posting new sources of funding regularly.

 Our team are also keeping a record of potential funding opportunities, to find alternative grant providers visit the DCF webpage which has a regularly updated list of funding opportunities.
-If you cannot find what you are looking for or need further support please to not hesitate to get in touch.
+If you cannot find what you are looking for or need further support, please do not hesitate to get in touch.

 Advice for businesses

 Devon County Council are regularly updating their business support pages with the most up to date Coronavirus advice.